projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 ~~~~~~~~~~~~~~~~~~~~~

 I/O port monitoring is also widely used by the ACRN hypervisor to
 emulate legacy I/O access behaviors.
-If the hypervisor cannot handle the
-I/O vmexit appropriately, a malicious driver in the guest VM could
-manipulate the I/O access to compromise the hypervisor and its guest
-VM(s).

 Typically, the I/O instructions could be IN, INS/INSB/INSW/INSD, OUT,
 OUTS/OUTSB/OUTSW/OUTSD with arbitrary port (although not all the I/O
 ports are monitored by hypervisor).
 As with other interface (e.g.
-hypercalls), the hypervisor must perform security checks for all the I/O
+hypercalls), the hypervisor performs security checks for all the I/O
 access parameters to make sure the emulation behaviors are correct.

 EPT Violation Handler